 3. Drop in 1 tablespoon of raw honey and stir until you get an even consistency.

 4. Make sure your face is clean before slathering the face mask onto your face.
 Avoid the areas around your eyes and mouth.
 Wait for 15 minutes for the mask to do its work.
 When the time is up, loosen the mask with warm water first then rinse off with cold water.
 Pat dry.
-Use a drop of coconut oil to moisturize if your skin feels a little stiff or dry.
+Use a pea-sized amount of shea butter to moisturize if your skin feels a little stiff or dry.

 1. If your face mask turns out drippy, wear an old T-shirt so that you don’t mess up your clothes.